Editor & Chief Creator of Awesome

 Think of the Apple watch, Fitbits, Walt Disney World’s magic bands, and more.
 Our utility providers are using smart meters.
 We track the whereabouts of our children and pets with wearable devices or microchips.
 You can even see who’s at your door without even being home.

 The potential for application is endless.
-As demonstrated by Adobe’s David Nuescheler during last year’s Summit, cutting edge possibilities in the world of IoT includes this Dunkin Donut drive-through experience simulation.
+As demonstrated by Adobe’s David Nuescheler during the 2016 Summit, cutting edge possibilities in the world of IoT includes this Dunkin Donut drive-through experience simulation.